JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 - Control overhead grows with the number of folded operations, because the operand multiplexers do.
 At tens of operations this is a clear win; at thousands the multiplexers would dominate (see "loop-preserving FSMs" below).
-- The area model is a model.
-It ranks candidates in abstract units calibrated against yosys cell counts, which is not the same thing as LUTs on the part you are targeting — on an FPGA, flip-flops come paired with the LUTs in front of them and are far cheaper than a cell count suggests.
-The anchor guarantee bounds the damage of a mis-ranking to a missed opportunity.
-This is no longer true unconditionally: `DEVICE_MODELS`/`SYN.py` now measure and cache real sky130 µm² per leaf (see `docs/DEVICE_MODELS_DESIGN.md`'s area section), so "area cannot be read back from the tool" has a real exception for the sky130 backend.
-AUTOFSM's own search here is untouched by that work and still ranks in abstract units — wiring it to real measured/cached µm² is future work.
+- The area model is still a model for every tool except sky130, and even under sky130 it is a per-leaf sum, not a whole-design synthesis: it ranks candidates in abstract units calibrated against yosys cell counts (§3.7), which is not the same thing as LUTs on the part you are targeting — on an FPGA, flip-flops come paired with the LUTs in front of them and are far cheaper than a cell count suggests.
+Under `--syn_tool sky130` (§3.8) the unit, register and multiplexer terms use real cached µm² instead, which fixes the FPGA-calibrated flip-flop term's biggest error (2.5x too cheap) but does not fix — because a per-leaf sum cannot see it — real synthesis's cross-instance sharing on wide operand-multiplexer trees, confirmed still present (342% whole-design overshoot on `qor/divider/autofsm.py`) after the sky130 wiring landed.
+The anchor guarantee bounds the damage of any of this to a missed opportunity, in both the abstract and the sky130 case.
 - An ARRAY-typed operand cannot be shared.
 Its operand multiplexer is an array of arrays, and `T[A][B]` currently mis-elaborates to VHDL — a bare `make_operand_mux(uint2_t[16], 4)` design fails GHDL import with "can't match